sparkfabrik/company-playbook/content/resources/seniority-acc-professional.md

 ## Mission

-* To understand customers' needs and help the customer state them in a clear, understandable form.
+* To make your unique skills available to the whole company.
-* To design systems that satisfy customers' needs.
+* To help lead and senior developers achieve their mission.
-* To guide your development team to implement those systems.
+* To dominate complexity, chew difficulties and laugh in the face of pressure.
 * To promote our procedures and standards and to find new opportunities to improve them.
 * To teach by example and words, showing the value of excellence.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.